Discover San Sebastian

 - La Concha has been voted as one of the 15 best beaches in Europe and is considered to be one of the prettiest urban beaches in the world.

-- Zurriola Beach, next to the Kursaal Convention Centre, is a true surfer's paradise and a haven for beach volleyball.
+- Zurriola Beach, next to the Kursaal Convention Centre, is a true surfer's paradise and a heaven for beach volleyball.

 San Sebastian has over 12 museums located in and around the city.
-The famous San Telmo Museum is a must see if you’re interested in taking a closer look at the turbulent history of The Basque Country.
+The famous San Telmo Museum is a must-see if you are interested in taking a closer look at the turbulent history of The Basque Country.
 San Sebastian’s Aquarium is one of the best in Europe and is well worth visiting.
-Just 20 minutes from San Sebastian you’ll find Albaola, an innovative factory museum that let’s you see the Noa San Juan being reconstructed using traditional building methods.
+Just 20 minutes from San Sebastian you’ll find Albaola, an innovative factory museum that shows you the Noa San Juan being reconstructed, using traditional building methods.
 For fashionistas, a visit to the Cristobal Balenciaga Museum in Getaria is a must!

-Located just next door to the school is the newly opened Tabakalera which is a center for contemporary culture.
+Located just next door to the school is the newly opened Tabakalera, a center for contemporary culture.
 The center has two purposes: to be a place of production and to offer a program of public activities.
-These program includes opportunities for contemporary artistic practices, mediation, digital culture laboratories and the Tabakalera's own creation library.
+This program includes opportunities for contemporary artistic practices, mediation, digital culture laboratories and the Tabakalera's own creation library.

-In each of the 12 neighbourhoods in San Sebastian you’ll also find a Cultural Centres which run a variety of social and cultural activities, host theatre and dance performances, screen films, lend out books and much more.
+In each of the 12 neighbourhoods in San Sebastian you’ll also find cultural centres which run a variety of social and cultural activities, host theatre and dance performances, screen films, lend out books and much more.

 2016 European Capital of Culture